kowainik/summoner/README.md

 ### Others [↑](#structure)

++ Carefully collected Haskell project best practices gathered in your projects' scaffold.
++ Generate beginner-friendly default configuration using the `summon config` command.
 + Ability to create a project in the offline mode.
 + Ability to check GHC-specific versions of the corresponding `base` library and Stackage snapshot resolver via `summon show ghc` command.
-+ Carefully collected Haskell project best practices gathered in your projects' scaffold.

 ### Project structure example [↑](#structure)